hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/104__Praveen_R._Bhat.md

 >> correct) that whether the inference is correct in relation to nityakarma
 >> too.
 >>
-> ​No, since even without imagination of any other result vidhi-vAkya is
+> No, since even without imagination of any other result vidhi-vAkya is
 > enough to generate pravRtti just because the nimitta is available....
 >
 ...